🔍 1 Female = 500 Eggs Per Year

 • Check nightstands inside and underneath

-• Examine baseboards and molding near bed
+• Examine baseboards and molding near the bed

-• Inspect electrical outlets near sleeping area
+• Inspect electrical outlets near the sleeping area

 • Check behind pictures and wall decorations